Squarerootofpi/lessons/the-imperfect-harvest.md

 - What role do covenants with God and Jesus Christ play in becoming perfected?
 - How do we properly focus on improving without falling into the pitfalls of perfectionism and comparison?
 - How does Christ assist us in our efforts?
-- What do you find comforting about the way that God has set up His plan to help us become perfect in Christ?
-- How can our covenants bring us peace in a world that demands so much of us?

 # Perfected in Christ "already" vs "all ready"